The island of Spinalonga

-	The only accommodation to be found on the island is Lida’s Island Cottages; these are actually the only buildings still on the island.
+The only accommodation to be found on the island.

 One of the two cart tracks next to Lida’s Island Cottages leads to one of the most beautiful bays in the area, Kolokytha, which can be reached by foot, car and boat.
 Kolokytha has a small sandy beach and a wide and shallow sandy bay with gorgeously translucent turquoise water.
 On the way to Kolokytha are numerous rocky inlets and coves, with equally enticing water for swimming, and especially for snorkelling as the marine life is rich and colourful.

-A ten minute walk round the head of the bay and over the little stone bridge across the miniature canal which pierces the causeway, brings you to one of Elounda’s two sand and shingle beaches, where sun beds are available for hire.
+A ten-minute walk around the head of the bay and over the little stone bridge across the miniature canal which pierces the causeway brings you to one of Elounda’s two sand and shingle beaches, where sunbeds are available for hire.
 Another 8 minutes walk will bring you to the main square of Elounda, with the well-organized municipal sandy beach.